restic/restic/doc/Design.md

  * Accessing the unencrypted content of stored files and meta data should not be possible without a password for the repository.
-Everything except the `version` and `id` files and the meta data included for informational purposes in the key files is encrypted and authenticated.
+Everything except the meta data included for informational purposes in the key files is encrypted and authenticated.

  * Modifications (intentional or unintentional) can be detected automatically on several layers: